dhis2/dhis2-releases/releases/2.42/migration-notes.md

     INTO invalid_count
     FROM trackedentity
     WHERE trackedentitytypeid IS NULL AND NOT EXISTS ( SELECT 1
-            FROM enrollment
-            WHERE enrollment.trackedentityid = trackedentity.trackedentityid
+            FROM enrollment e JOIN program p on e.programid = p.programid WHERE e.trackedentityid = te.trackedentityid and p.trackedentitytypeid IS NOT NULL
         );

     RAISE NOTICE 'Number of invalid TrackedEntities (trackedentitytypeid IS NULL): %', invalid_count;